MEET-microbit-project/microbit-macau/Handbook.md

 Unfortunately, the biggest drawback of a machine language that it cannot be understood by humans you can easily check what an instruction 01001011010110010010011110010101 does but writing them by itself would be a tedious stuff.
-For this reason, an assembly languages were introduced.
+For this reason, assembly languages were introduced.
 Assembly language is a language which has a one-to-one correspondence with a machine language.
 The main difference between it and machine language is that it encodes the meaning of the instruction which cannot be seen in machine language.
-The translation from an assembly language to machine language is done by a special program called assembler in a process of assembling (program is making other programs, is it not cool?)
+The translation from an assembly language to machine language is done by a special program called assembler in a process of assembling ( the program is making other programs, is it not cool?)

 Assembly language was a short-term solution.
-It was realized that just to produce a simple task like taking two numbers from the user input adding them up and printing the result takes a bunch of assembly instructions, hence the new level of abstraction was introduced to encapsulate the common stuff done by everyone.
-This led to the development of High-level programming language such as C, FORTRAN, and Pascal which are still used for today.
+It was realised that just to produce a simple task like taking two numbers from the user input adding them up and printing the result takes a bunch of assembly instructions, hence the new level of abstraction was introduced to encapsulate the common stuff done by everyone.
+This led to the development of High-level programming language such as C, FORTRAN, and Pascal which is still used for today.
 The translation from high level language such as C to assembly language such as MIPS is done by yet another program called compiler in the process called compiler (seems familiar?)

-Of course, the abstractions and solutions given by one language sometime did not offered the solutions needed for everyone but more specialized and convenient programming language are created every day.
-Currently there are thousands of programming language suited more for one or other purpose and given different kind of functionality with its own trade-offs.
-Currently the most popular and widely used programming languages in the world are Java, C++, and Python which we are going to explore in our project!
+Of course, the abstractions and solutions given by one language sometimes did not offer the solutions needed for everyone but more specialised and convenient programming language are created every day.
+Currently, there are thousands of programming language suited more for one or other purpose and given different kind of functionality with its own trade-offs.
+Currently, the most popular and widely used programming languages in the world are Java, C++, and Python which we are going to explore in our project!